-Seattle-area home prices continue steady rise, driven in part by younger homebuyers
+Seattle-area home prices rise faster than nearly every other U.S. city, driven in part by younger homebuyers

 Like much during the pandemic, the latest news on home prices inspires a definite sense of deja vu.

-For the fifth month in a row, June home prices around Seattle rose faster — 6.5%, year-over-year — than any of the nation’s top 19 metro areas, save Phoenix, according to new data from S&P CoreLogic Case-Shiller Home Price Index.
+For the fifth month in a row, home prices around Seattle rose faster in June — 6.5%, year-over-year — than any of the nation’s top 19 metro areas, save Phoenix, according to new data from S&P CoreLogic Case-Shiller Home Price Index.
 That’s more or less the same rate of growth we’ve seen since spring.

 Price growth in King, Pierce and Snohomish counties topped national averages for the eighth month straight.
 National year-over-year home price growth of 4.3% in June pointed to a “stable” market, said S&P Managing Director Craig Lazzara in a statement.
 Prices rose in each of the 19 large cities that Case-Shiller tracks.
 (Typically, Case-Shiller examines home prices in 20 metro areas, but data for the Detroit metro area has been unavailable since the start of the pandemic.)